dillionmegida/thewebfor5/src/pages/p/css/css-animations.md

 }
 ```

 In the above, the animation name `spin` is declared for the element.
+This speicification would act on any keyframe with the same name.
+The keyframes specify several points in time whereby the properties and values would be changed.

 At the keyframes section, it is specified that at 0% of 2 seconds, the element would rotate by 40deg and at 100% of 2 seconds, the element would rotate by 100deg.

 Another easier configuration for the above is: